쉐도잉 연습: Why we all need subtitles now - YouTube로 영어 말하기 배우기

 The range between your quietest sound and your loudest sound.

-If you have your dialog, that's going to be at the same volume as an explosion that immediately follows it.
+If you have your dialogue that's going to be at the same volume as an explosion that immediately follows it, the explosion is not gonna feel as big.

 You need that contrast in volume in order to give your ear a sense of scale.